Google PageRank for AI agents. 25,000+ tools indexed.

 Repository Score Stars What it does

-microsoft/azure-devops-mcp (#2 overall, score 97.17) launched in January 2026 and immediately showed what corporate release quality looks like: 1,400 stars in its first two months, a responsive issue tracker, and a team large enough to ship point releases.
+microsoft/azure-devops-mcp (#2 overall, score 97.3) launched in Q1 2026 and immediately showed what corporate release quality looks like: 1,400+ stars, a responsive issue tracker, and a team large enough to ship point releases consistently.

-Python's share of the ecosystem is declining slightly — not because Python projects are disappearing, but because TypeScript and Go are growing faster.
-This reflects a maturation in who's building MCP tools: fewer ML researchers experimenting, more product engineers shipping production tooling.
+Python's share of the scored index is declining — not because Python projects are disappearing, but because TypeScript and Rust are growing faster.
+This reflects a maturation in who's building MCP tools: fewer ML researchers experimenting, more product engineers shipping production tooling on edge runtimes.
+Data from the AgentRank tools table (110 scored tools, March 2026).

 Language Q4 2025 Q1 2026 Change